 Depth Gauge

-When thinking of calipers, two sets of measuring jaws that open and close on the top portion of the scale probably come to mind.
-The depth gauge, the third tool, is a small rod that extends and retracts from the end of the caliper bar.
+When thinking of calipers, two sets of measuring jaws that open and close on the top portion of the scale come to mind.
+The depth gauge, the third tool, is a small rod extending and retracting from the caliper bar’s end.
 Use it to measure the depths of holes, cavities, and other recessions.

 Inside/Outside Jaws

-The most frequently used parts of a set of digital calipers, the inside and outside jaws, measure the inside and outside dimensions of an object.
-They’re located on opposing sides of the calipers’ main scale, and the outside jaws are larger than the inside jaws.
+The most frequently used parts of a set of digital calipers, the inside and outside jaws, measure an object’s inside and outside dimensions.
+They’re on opposing sides of the calipers’ main scale, and the outside jaws are larger than the inside jaws.
 Use the outside jaws to measure the outside diameter of an object and the inside jaws to measure the inside diameter of an object.
-Just like the depth gauge, the inside and outside jaws move as the thumbwheels turn until the jaws come into contact with the object.
+Like the depth gauge, the inside and outside jaws move as the thumbwheels turn until the jaws come into contact with the object.

-To ensure consistently accurate measurements, the digital calipers should have strong, sturdy inside and outside jaws.
+The digital calipers should have strong, sturdy inside and outside jaws to ensure consistently accurate measurements.
 Pay special attention to the construction quality of the inside jaws.

 Metric Systems